310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 - [Enstars, Chiaki]
 - [Enstars, Kaoru]
 - [Enstars, Subaru]
+- [Enstars, Basketball Club]
 tags:
 - Idol Story
 - Suika
 description: "[ES!!]
 Translation of a Chiaki Feature Scout story, featuring Subaru and Kaoru.
 It's finally Chiaki's turn to appear in the Feature Live.
-In order to show a charm that fans don't know of, he..."
+In order to show a charm that fans don't know of, he…"
 permalink: dream_days_and_hero/
 ---